Our amazing afternoon at the Kaena Point State Park

 I like that.

-Ben was understandably nervous to join in the carousal at first.
-As much as we love driving trails, we weren’t sure how deep the water was in areas or the clearance we would have over certain rocks.
+Ben was understandably nervous to join in the carousel at first.
+As much as we love driving trails, the rain made things difficult.
+We weren’t sure how deep the water was in areas or the clearance we would have over certain rocks.
 We rented our Jeep from a guy named Nick, his first time using Touro to rent out his car, and we didn’t want to be responsible for breaking the thing.
 I mean, Nick seems like a nice guy.

 After careful consideration and watching the pros attack the makeshift playground Ben had charted the best course of action for us.